Wal33D/manic-miners-launcher/README.md

 Before you install the Manic Miners Launcher, ensure you have the following:

-- **Supported OS**: Windows 7 or later.
-Other operating systems are currently unsupported and features such as auto-updates and shortcut creation will be disabled.
+- **Supported OS**: Windows 7 or later. macOS is supported for development, but features like auto-updates and desktop shortcuts may be limited on non-Windows platforms.
 - An internet connection for downloading the launcher and updates.
 - The original game files if you wish to apply mods or play certain versions.